ahuacate/pve-medialab/README.md

 To finish your configuration after restoring from our backup file complete the following.

 1. Navigate to `Settings` > `Providers`:
 -- Providers: Add all your subtitle source providers.
-I use OpenSubtitles.com which requires registration key, Gestdown and Supersubtitles.
+I use OpenSubtitles.com which requires a registration key, Gestdown and Supersubtitles.
 Or select from these [charts](https://wiki.bazarr.media/bazarr-stats/).
 -- Anti-Captcha Options:
 -- Anti-Captcha provider: `Anti-Captcha`
 -- Account Key: insert key